matteoferla/Michelanglo-and-Venus/app_deployment.md

     SQL_URL=xxx;SECRETCODE=xxx;SLACK_WEBHOOK=xxx;PROTEIN_DATA=xxx python3 app.py --d

 ## Ghosts in the machine
 Run the script and make a user called `admin`.
+This is a one time only option.
 The users `trashcan` gets generated automatically when a guest makes a view and is blacklisted along with `guest` and `Anonymous`.

 ## Did you turn it off and on again?
-Set up a system daemon, or a cron job to make sure it comes back upon system failure.
+Set up a system daemon (as done in the SGC server), or a cron job to make sure it comes back upon system failure.
 Also, the app.py serves on port 8088.

-# Future
-## Rosetta
+## PyRosetta

-For Venus, pyrosetta will be optionally required.
+For Venus is required.
+PyRosetta is for academic use only and the username and password is obtained from https://www.rosettacommons.org/software/license-and-download

-    curl -o a.tar.gz  -u Academic_User:**** https://www.rosettacommons.org/downloads/academic/3.11/rosetta_bin_linux_3.11_bundle.tgz
+    curl -u $PYROSETTAUSER:$PYROSETTAPASSWORD https://graylab.jhu.edu/download/PyRosetta4/archive/release/PyRosetta4.Release.python3.8.ubuntu/PyRosetta4.Release.python3.8.ubuntu.release-295.tar.bz2 -o /content/a.tar.bz2
+    tar -xf a.tar.bz2
+    pip3 install -e PyRosetta4.Release.python3.8.ubuntu.release-295/setup/
+    rm a.tar.bz2